 Best Time to See Wildlife in Galapagos: By Season and Month

 One of the main reasons people come to the Galapagos Islands is the rich biodiversity on land, sea, and air throughout the whole year.

 No matter when you go, you will see colonies of marine iguanas populating the lava rock and sea lions playing gracefully among the myriad tropical fish, in addition to some of the best birding opportunities in the world.
 But if you want to see a specific animal’s breeding or nesting, then certain times are better than others.

-Most of the reptiles in the Galapagos (like land & marine iguanas and the green sea turtles) breed and nest during the rainy season, from December to May.
+Most of the reptiles in the Galapagos Island (like land & marine iguana and the green sea turtle) breed and nest during the rainy season, from December to May.
 In June, humpback whales visit the Islands, and the seabirds become gradually more active throughout the following months.
 It’s also during the late months of this season that sea lions begin their mating rituals.